Don’t miss these seven Canada cruise ports

 - Holland America – has the most with 38 cruises to Canada in 2019

 - Regent Seven Seas-8

 - Disney with only 2 cruises to Canada in 2019.

 I’ve put together a list of what I suggest to do at the most visited Canada cruise ports.
-You can choose to purchase a ship shore excursion or in some cases, simply walk from your ship.
+You can choose to purchase a ship shore excursion or in some cases, simply walk from your ship into town.